 While our driver guide expertly tracks the predators, there will be time to double check your camera settings and to make sure that you are ready to expertly capture the predator action to follow.
 With your own professional wildlife photographer in the front of the vehicle, you will receive expert and personalized tuition.
 I will offer you exact settings as well as creative insights, and I will also ensure that you are best positioned to capitalize on each sighting, using my extensive experience in the field.
 You will of course be able to ask questions at will, as the whole purpose of the trip is to ensure that you expand your personal photographic portfolio and capture unique award winning imagery.

 * We have added the option for you to spend a night (or two if you like) at Mashatu sleeping out beneath a huge Mashatu tree and in a remote part of the reserve.
 Portable beds, flush loos, hot outside showers and a scrumptious hot meal are all on offer.
 Sleeping out in the African wilderness is an incredible experience and will not only allow you to listen to the enchanting night sounds but sleeping out will also give you the opportunity to photograph the most incredible Baobab landscape.
-This baobab grows high up on a sandstone outcrop and is one of the best kept secrets in Africa.
+This baobab grows high up on a sandstone outcrop and is one of the best kept secrets of Mashatu.
 The view from up there will undoubtedly touch your soul.
-I also know where to find elephant shrews up there and just imagine photographing elephants and elephant shrews on the same safari.
-Please note that this activity is only booked on request so when making your booking, please enquire about it.
-This has proven to be a highlight on previous workshops.
+The sleep out also gives you access to photograph Africa’s ultimate eagle, the Verreaux’s Eagle, which nests on a cliff close to our camp.
+We will take an early morning walk to get there and if you are wanting to experience walking in the wild, then this sleep-out is for you!

-Please note that we only get back into Johannesburg in the evening so if your homeward flight is before 8pm, it will be necessary for you to overnight in Johannesburg and these arrangements can be made for you when booking.
+Please note that we only get back into Johannesburg in the evening so if your homeward flight is before 9pm, it will be necessary for you to overnight in Johannesburg and these arrangements can be made for you when booking.

 – You will not only broaden your personal photographic horizons on this trip, but you will also push the boundaries of modern day digital photography as we photograph predators action in exceptionally low light conditions.